-Luckily, Pumpkin Point is returning to Governors Island for a fifth year at Nolan Park during the last two weekends of October!
+Luckily, Pumpkin Point is returning to Governors Island for its seventh year at Nolan Park during the last two weekends of October!

 There will also be plenty to do besides pumpkin picking, with fall-themed decorations arranged across the Island’s historic Nolan Park, plus Halloween and autumn-inspired arts and crafts activities, magic shows, story-telling, puppet shows, and more.

-The event will run on the last two weekends of October, during the Island’s public hours from 10 a.m. to 6 p.m.
+The event will run on the last two weekends of October (22-23 & 29-30) from 10 a.m. to 5 p.m.
 Saturday & Sunday.
 Check out their site here for more info.

-What: Pumpkin Point
+🎃 Pumpkin Point

-Where: Nolan Park, Governors Island
+📍 Nolan Park – Governors Island

 Also published on Medium.